20 Things You Should Never Do to Get Over a Breakup

 Don’t take to social media

 After the breakup, Walter suggests taking an hour or two to “break up” digitally.
 This includes switching passwords on any social media platforms your ex may have known, closing down any joint accounts, and removing stored phone numbers.
+Don’t miss things to never post about your relationship on social media.
 “Keeping tabs on your ex on social media will keep you stuck in emotional turmoil much longer than necessary,” she says.
 “Make a clean break as soon as possible, and set yourself free.”
 These social media mistakes can damage your relationships.

 Don’t kiss and tell